Digitalization in Oil & Gas 2026

 A practical workforce session on retiring expertise, digital twin–based training, end-user programmability, and new role design in a more automated sector.

-Sharon Birkman Jakub Marciniak
+Sharon Birkman Lance Duncan Jakub Marciniak Lisa Williams

 3:40 PM - 4:10 PM